What Is a Listing Agent?

 listing agent taking video of house for sale

-While you’ll pay a fee to use a listing agent, the services you’ll receive can include such things as marketing your home online, negotiating with prospective buyers and coordinating with movers and contractors.
+While you’ll pay a fee to use a listing agent, the agent will market your home online, negotiate with prospective buyers and coordinate with movers and contractors.

 Key insights